okta/okta-oidc-js/packages/okta-react-native/README.md

 #### Install Okta Open ID Connect iOS
 This library depends on the native [Okta OIDC iOS](https://github.com/okta/okta-oidc-ios) library.
 This library is not distributed as part of the React Native library to keep your dependency management consistent.

-There are three ways to add Okta OIDC iOS to your dependencies:
+There are two ways to add Okta OIDC iOS to your dependencies:

 1. **CocoaPods**
    With [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), make sure your `Podfile` looks like this: